vinyll/sfAssetsManagerPlugin/README.markdown

 By default it should be called in a template and therefore use the helper.

-However, in some case you must call a package from an action or a class.
+However, in some case you might need to call a package from an action or a class.

     $manager = new sfAssetsManager();
     $manager->load('mypackage');